AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 will limit the number you can use (with cgroups, if you are interested).
 This leads to inefficiency.

+**Partitions:** Now almost always automatically set, but used to be important.
+Partitions are groups of nodes reserved for different purposes.
+For example, ``-p interactive`` tells us to us the interactive partition - which should always be available for quick tests.  ``-p debug`` is a short partition for debugging.
+See a bit more in the :doc:`serial tutorial <serial>`.

 Monitoring your usage